equalitie/Caislean/README.md

-* configure the necessary variables required by the roles you selected by writing host variable files in the `host_vars` directory (see the example file in that directory): each role requires a number of variables to be set -- read the documentation for each role (in the role-doc/ directory) to learn how to configure the variables according to your needs;
+* configure the necessary variables required by the roles you selected by writing host variable files in the `host_vars` directory (see the example file in that directory): each role requires a number of variables to be set -- read the documentation for each role (in the `role-doc` directory) to learn how to configure the variables according to your needs;
 * please, note that the roles you select may require a few manual steps: read the documentation to make sure you perform them all.